talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

     }
 ```

-# Call the JavaScript createConversation function
+# Call the JavaScript `createConversation` function

-Now we are going to call the createConversation JavaScript function that is defined inside the TalkWrapper function under app.razor.
+Now we are going to call the `createConversation` JavaScript function that is defined inside the `TalkWrapper` function under `app.razor`.
 We are passing four arguments;
 - AppId – This is found on your TalkJS Dashboard after creating an account.
 - Me – A User instance of yourself.
 - Other – User instance of the other person in the conversation.